 Remember that the lighter the rain gear, the thinner the material and the less features it will have.
 If you can get your jacket and pants to stuff into their own pockets then it’s going to make a difference to how packable they are.

 If you’re trail running then you’re probably not too concerned with durability.
 If you’re going to be moving through some thicker brush or doing some climbing then it’s worth thinking about.

 The lighter the gear, the more they need to leave out.
 Some of these may seem like “nice to haves” but they can be a pretty big deal in certain circumstances.

-- Hood – There’s no point keeping everything besides your head dry.
+- Hood – There’s no point keeping everything except your head dry.
 (If you’re going to be wearing a helmet then make sure the hood is helmet compatible.)

 - Pockets – An ultralight rain jacket will likely have very few pockets.
 Decide where and what you need to store and then decide if the absence of certain pockets is a big deal.
 If your jacket has pockets does it really matter that the pants don’t?

 - Vents – Vents are great for dumping heat and help combat the lack of breathability, but waterproof jackets with poorly sealed vents defeats the purpose.
 Make sure the vents have water-resistant zippers and storm flaps.

 - Pants Zippers – When it starts to rain you don’t want to have to take your shoes off to get your rain pants on.
 Zippers or velcro to make it easy to get pants on in a hurry.
 If you’re using larger boots then make sure you get full or ¾ zipper pants.

 - Waist cinching – As you move around your rain pants will tend to move down.
 Having a built-in cinching cord makes them so much more adjustable and comfortable than having to go with an overly tight elastic waist.

 Being prepared for rain during summer doesn’t have to mean taking along heavy, bulky gear.
 The jackets and pants above are some of the best lightweight rain gear available.